edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 ### Terminating Party, Terminating Service Provider {#TP}
 For a given phone call, the *terminating party* (*TP*) is the party that receives the call.
 These can be individual consumers or organizations.
 The direct service provider of the TP is the *terminating service provider* (*TSP*).

-### Originating Party, Originating Service Provider {#OP}
+### Originating Party, Originating Service Provider
-An *originating party* (*OP*) is a party that controls the first *session border controller* (*SBC*) that processes a call.
+An *originating party* (*<a ID="OP">OP</a>*) is a party that controls the first *session border controller* (*SBC*) that processes a call.
 It may be tempting to equate the OP with "the caller", but this equivalence lacks nuance and doesn't always hold.
 In a VVP context, it is more accurate to say that the OP creates a SIP INVITE with explicit, provable authorization from the party accountable for calls on the originating phone number.

 The direct service provider of an OP is its *originating service provider* (*OSP*).
 For a given phone call, there may be many layers, boundaries, and transitions between OSP and TSP.